Ppchy/learngit/readme.txt

 Git is a banbaneg
 Git study
-Creating a new  and simple
+Creating a dfdfs and simple
 Creating aa
 Creating bbbbbff